 What are the benefit of using a DIY asbestos testing kit?

 Save time and money with our DIY asbestos Testing Kits.

 Cost – Our kits are perfect for checking whether non-friable materials contain asbestos.
 Save on the cost of a full Asbestos Survey!

 Convenience – Using a DIY asbestos testing kit means you can take the sample in your own time, and don’t have to wait in for a surveyor.
 If you would rather have an Asbestos Surveyor come and take the sample for you we can arrange visits at times to suit you, including weekends and evenings.

 Will I still need an asbestos survey if use a DIY Asbestos Testing Kit?

-Taking a sample of a material and sending it off for analysis is not the same as conducting an asbestos survey.
-A survey must be conducted by a suitably qualified and experienced asbestos surveyor.
-This is particularly crucial where you are planning refurbishment or building works.
-If you are employing architects and builders they have a legal duty to assess the risk from asbestos before they start.
-Failure to conduct as asbestos could lead to asbestos being unknowingly released.
-To understand how things go wrong you can read two real case studies in our article When domestic renovation goes ‘asbestosly’ wrong.
+Taking a sample of a material and sending it off for analysis is not the same as conducting an Asbestos Survey.
+A survey must be conducted by a qualified and experienced Asbestos Surveyor.
+This is crucial when you are planning refurbishment or building works.
+If you are employing architects and builders, they have a legal duty to assess the risk from asbestos before they start.
+Failure to conduct an Asbestos Survey could lead to asbestos being unknowingly released.
+Read our blog to find out more: When domestic renovation goes ‘asbestosly’ wrong.